-Freelancing is on the rise in the Philippines, reflecting a growing trend in the workforce.
-And as they say, ignorance of the law excuses no one- this article .
-This article aims to guide freelancers through the process of filing taxes in the Philippines, covering essential topics such as tax planning, preparation, and the steps involved in filing income tax returns.
-Learn how to navigate the intricacies of tax season and ensure compliance while optimising your financial management as a freelancer.
+Freelancing continues to gain momentum in the Philippines, reflecting a significant shift in the workforce.
+As the saying goes, "Ignorance of the law excuses no one."
+This article serves as a comprehensive tax guide for freelancers, detailing the process of filing taxes in the Philippines.
+It covers essential topics such as tax planning, preparation, and the steps involved in filing income tax returns (ITR).
+By understanding how to file taxes as a freelancer in the Philippines, you can navigate the tax season, ensure compliance, and optimize your financial management.

 What is an Income Tax Return?